-2. Other Biological Sciences: That, when added to the preceding courses, total to thirty (30) semester hours.
+B. Other Biological Sciences: That, when added to the preceding courses, total to thirty (30) semester hours.

 BIOL 110 - Basic Concepts and Biodiversity 4

 BIOL 220W - Populations and Communities 4

 BIOL 240W - Function and Develop.
 Organisms 4

-BIOL 133 or 222 - Genetics 3
+ANSC 322, BIOL 133 or 222 - Genetics/Breeding 3

 Physiology Selection 3

 Total 18

-3. Physical Sciences: Fifteen (15) semester hours.
+C. Physical Sciences: Fifteen (15) semester hours.
 Includes chemistry, physics, soils, geology, hydrology, earth science, astronomy, and meteorology.

 CHEM 110 - Chemical Principles 3

-CHEM 111 - Experimental Chemistry 1 1
+CHEM 111 - Experimental Chemistry 1

 CHEM 202 - Organic Chemistry 3

 PHYS 250 - Introductory Physics 4

 SOILS 101 - Introduction to Soils 3

 Physical Science Selection 3

-Total 17
+7 Total 17

-4. Mathematics and Statistics: Six (6) semester hours, including one (1) calculus and one (1) statistics course or two (2) statistics courses.
+D. Mathematics and Statistics: Six (6) semester hours, including one (1) calculus and one (1) statistics course or two (2) statistics courses.

 MATH 110 or 140 - Calculus I 4

 MATH 111 or 141 - Calculus II 2-4

-STAT 240 - Introduction to Biometry 3
+STAT 200, 240, or 250 STAT 240 3-4

-FOR 350 - Forest Resource Biometrics 3
+FOR 350 - Forest Ecosystem Monitoring and Data Analysis 3

-Total 12-14
+Total 12-15

-5. Communications: Nine (9) semester hours in communication courses that require oral and written communication skills.
-A minimum of 3 semester hours must be completed in oral communications and a minimum of 3 semester hours must be completed in written communications.
+E. Communications: Nine (9) semester hours in communication courses that require oral and written communication skills.
+A minimum of 3 semester hours must be completed in oral communications and minimum of 3 semester hours must be completed in written communications.
 The remaining semester hours can be in either oral or written communications.
-Communication intensive courses, if officially designated as such by the college or university, can be applied in this category. however, if such courses are used in this category, they cannot be counted in another category (e.g., Category 1).
-Literature, foreign language, other humanities courses, and seminars do not count.
+Communication intensive courses, if officially designated as such by the college or university, can be applied in this category. however, if such courses are used in this category, they cannot be counted in another category (e.g., Category A).

 ENGL 15 - Rhetoric and Composition 3

 ENGL 202C - Technical Writing 3

 CAS 100 - Effective Speech 3

-Communications selection 3
+Communications Selection 3

 Total 12

-6. Human Dimensions: Six semester hours.
+F. Human Dimensions: Six semester hours.
 Human Dimensions courses deal with social aspects of natural resource science and management.
 They include courses such as named courses in human dimensions of natural resources and courses in policy, planning, administration, law, ethics, public relations, leadership, conflict resolution, natural resource economics, and others related to natural resource management.
 Introductory social science courses, such as sociology and psychology, do not qualify.
 Courses in this group may be double counted as fulfilling course requirements in the Fisheries and Aquatic Sciences category but the credit hours must be apportioned between the two categories based on the percentage time devoted to the human dimensions topic.

-Policy, Planning, Law, and Administration (PPLA)

-and Human Dimensions selections (HD)
+Policy, Planning, Law, and Administration (PPLA) and Human Dimensions selections (HD)

-6

-Total

-6